^

 • increase or decrease in body temperature;

-• impaired intestinal motor function;
+• violation of intestinal motor function;

-• vomiting
+• vomit;

-• lethargy or lack of sucking reflex;
+• lethargy or absence of the sucking reflex;

-• enlarged liver / spleen;
+• enlarged liver/spleen;

-• lack of weight gain.
-[8]
+• no weight gain. [ 8 ]

 • throwing the head back;

-• meningeal symptoms;
+• meningeal signs;

 Stages